What Breathlessness Can Mean

 -

-Chest infections
+Respiratory infections

 -

-Asthma or airway conditions
+Asthma or other lung conditions

 -

-Heart-related causes
+Heart-related problems

 -